sortira/whereami/README.md

 **Where Am I?** is a fun, browser-based guessing game inspired by *GeoGuessr*.
 Test your geography knowledge by guessing locations based on limited information!

+Note for the judges: Since the backend for the multiplayer is hosted on a free tier of PythonAnywhere, it takes some time for the inactive VM to spin up.
+Please bear with my financial constraints!
+Thank you!

 ## Table of Contents

 - [Features](#features)